Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Regularity Conditions and Practical Implications

 \subsection{Practical implication}

-From the previous discussion, the asymptotic approximation of rerandomization depends crucially on $\gamma_n$ and $p_n$, and the asymptotic efficiency depends additionally on $K_n$.
+From the previous discussion, the asymptotic approximation of rerandomization depends crucially on $\gamma_n$ (which involves $K_n$) and $p_n$.
 Below we provide suggestions and guidance on how to leverage these factors to improve the performance of rerandomization in practice.

 We first consider $K_n$.
 From Theorem \ref{thm:K_n_Delta_n} and the discussion in Section \ref{sec:iidconditions}, we suggest to choose at most $O(\log n)$ covariates, otherwise we may lose the advantage of rerandomization.
 Note that our finite population inference does not impose any model or distributional assumptions on the potential outcomes and covariates as well as their dependence structure.
 Thus, we have the flexibility to pre-process the covariates in an arbitrary way.
 Note that the covariates, although do not affect our asymptotic inference as long as the corresponding regularity conditions hold, do affect the improvement from rerandomization as indicated by the outcome-covariates association $R_n^2$.
 Therefore, we suggest to choose a moderate subset of covariates or a moderate dimensional transformation of original covariates to conduct rerandomization.
 For example, we can choose a subset of covariates of size $O(\log n)$ based on our subjective knowledge about the importance of these covariates for predicting/explaining the potential outcomes or based on some pilot studies.
 Recently, in the presence of high-dimensional covariates, \citet{ZYR21} proposed to use principle component analysis to find some proper subspace of covariates to conduct rerandomization.